 When you heat or cool an object, a temperature change occurs; the heat responsible for the temperature change is sensible heat.
 For instance, when you heat an ice cube, its temperature will start increasing up to a point where it starts melting, i.e., 0 °C. Similarly, as we heat water from room temperature, its temperature increases until it starts boiling.
 This heat that results in temperature change is sensible heat.
 In other words, it is the heat that you can feel or sense.

 In contrast, a heat component that only causes a phase change is called latent heat.
+Learn more with our latent Heat Calculator.
 The figure below illustrates the process of phase and temperature change for water.

 Sensible heat formula